-How can I protect my site so that viewers cannot copy and paste my materials?
+Protecting your site so that viewers cannot copy and paste your materials

 There is no fool-proof way to protect the text on a website from being copied.
 Anything that you put on your website that is your original work is automatically copyrighted.
 However, that doesn't stop some people from using your materials without your permission.
 This is something that all webmasters experience.